Dylan’s Nobel Prize Blues

 *** NEW PUBLICATION FROM ECOTONE ***

-This will take you to the online publishing platform called Blurb.
+This link will take you to the online publishing platform called Blurb. where you can find the ebook or the hardcover print version, in English or French.

 “I was blown away by the book.
 Searing and powerful memories of my own very similar experience, only two or three weeks earlier, in the late fall of 1977.
 The woman shot dead for swimming in the nude in Afghanistan was also recounted to me, as a cautionary tale of respect for the local culture and the huge price you might pay or ignoring it, or just not knowing it.
 Brilliant story, wonderful photos!”